 Place a shallow tin in your garden with beer inside.
 Or create a beer trap from a milk container for slugs and snails.
 Works like a charm.
 They’re attracted to the beer smell, drink it up, get drunk, and drown.

-- destroy their hiding places near your veggies beds
+- Destroy their hiding places near your veggie beds (time to be a detective)

 - Diatomaceous earth – they hate it, and it won’t harm pets or veggies

-- put down a layer of hazelnut shells
+- Put down a layer of hazelnut shells (for the same reason as egg shells)

-- throw a few rolls of pennies into your garden beds
+- Throw a few rolls of pennies (for the copper again) into your garden beds

-Seems nasty to me, but in some cultures, snails are a delicatessen.
-Here’s a video if this is something that attracts you:
+Seems nasty to me, but in some cultures, snails are a delicacy (like France).
+So, if you so choose, you can eat them!

 Also, did you hear about snail facials?
-Ewwww….. but it’s a new craze!
-Watch this if you’re curious!
+(Yes, it’s a thing in Thailand.)

 Now that you’re all grossed out (or maybe amused), I hope you are equipped to get rid of slugs and snails in the garden.
 Wishing you success.

-How do you get rid of slugs naturally?
+How do you get rid of slugs and snails naturally?

-Sprinkle gritty powders around d your planet: coffee grounds, eggshells, and sand, as they make it uncomfortable for the slugs to snail their way over them.
+Sprinkle gritty powders around your plants: coffee grounds, eggshells, and sand, as they make it uncomfortable for the slugs and snails to slither their way over them.

 Absolutely!
-They provide food for birds, earthworms, insects, some mammals and they are part of the natural balance.
+They provide food for birds, earthworms, insects, and some mammals, and they are part of the natural balance.

 What causes a slug infestation?